 Leo Boonzaier is a Lecturer in the Department of Private Law at the University of Cape Town.
-He studied social science and law at UCT and then earned a Bachelor of Civil Law from Oxford.
-In 2012 he worked as a research assistant to Prof Reinhard Zimmermann at the Max Planck Institute for Private Law in Hamburg and in 2013-14 he clerked for Justice Edwin Cameron at the Constitutional Court of South Africa.
+He studied social science and law at UCT and then did his graduate work at Oxford.
+In 2012 he was a research assistant to Prof Reinhard Zimmermann at the Max Planck Institute for Private Law in Hamburg and in 2013–14 he clerked for Justice Edwin Cameron at the Constitutional Court of South Africa.
 He has taught tort, contract, land, and jurisprudence for various Oxford colleges as well as at University College London.

 Expertise/ Research Interests

 The law of obligations, especially delict/tort; private law theory; general jurisprudence.

 Law of Delict (LLB); Jurisprudence (LLB); Law of Property (LLB).

 - ‘Contractual fairness at the crossroads’ (2021) 11 Constitutional Court Review (forthcoming) (preprint available here).